IsakNorberg/tarterus/README.md

 # tarterus
-This is a cool program that finds tha fastest way arund the points that you plasa
+This is a cool program that finds the fastest way around the points that you place gaia.exe is the built release version